open-dynamic-robot-initiative/trifinger-build-action/README.md

 given command.
 Further breathing cat needs to be installed in the container.

 Inputs:
-- container (default: trifinger_user_latest.sif):  Name of the Apptainer image.
+- container (default: container.sif):  Name of the Apptainer image.
 - build_dir (default: docbuild):  Directory to which build files are written.